MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-entra-id-explore.md

 ## Explore the sample

 - Note the signed-in or signed-out status displayed at the center of the screen.
-- Click the context-sensitive button at the top right (it will read `Sign In` on first run)
+- Click the context-sensitive button at the top right (it reads `Sign In` on first run)
 - Follow the instructions on the next page to sign in with an account in the Microsoft Entra ID tenant.
 - On the consent screen, note the scopes that are being requested.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
-- Click the **Call Graph** button to make a call to Microsoft Graph's [/me endpoint](https://docs.microsoft.com/graph/api/user-get?view=graph-rest-1.0&tabs=java#example-2-signed-in-user-request) and see a selection of user details obtained.
+- Click the **Call Graph** button to make a call to Microsoft Graph's [/me endpoint](/graph/api/user-get?view=graph-rest-1.0&tabs=java#example-2-signed-in-user-request) and see a selection of user details obtained.
 - You can also use the button on the top right to sign out.

 ## Contents